ChangemakerStudios/Serilog.Enricher.WhenDo/README.md

 var log =
     new LoggerConfiguration()
         .WriteTo.Trace()
-        // Sends a copy of the event to the targetedLogger .When().FromSourceContext<AccountingService>().Do().SendTo(targetedLogger)
+        // Sends a copy of the event to the targetedLogger --
+        // both loggers will get the same event.
+        .When().FromSourceContext<AccountingService>().Do().SendTo(targetedLogger)
         .CreateLogger();
 ```